 Consists mainly of gray, fine, loose to compact sand that has layers of hard, fine-grained dark-gray concretions which vary from few in to 15 in and often have tabular form.
 Includes a large amount of volcanic ash mixed in with the sand.
 Contains a number of channels filled with coarse conglomerate along ridge south of North Platte River.
 About 500 ft thick.

-GRANITIC ROCKS OF 2,000-Ma AGE GROUP.
 Medicine Bow Mountains--Gaps Intrusion 3 (granitic).
 Hartville uplift--Granite and quartz monzonite of Flattop Butte 6; age 2,150+/- Ma.

 Red sandstone and siltstone, white gypsum, halite, and purple to white dolomite and limestone.

-Blue-gray to dark-gray, fissile to blocky shale with persistent beds of bentonite, black organic shale, or light-brown chalky shale.
+Blue-gray to dark-gray, fissile to blocky shale with persistent beds of bentonite, black organic shale, and light-brown chalky shale.
 Contains minor sandstone, conglomerate, and abundant carbonate and ferruginous concretions.
-Thickness 1,000-2,700 ft (305-823 m).
+Thickness up to 1,000 ft (305 m).

 Mostly medium to dark-gray, brownish-gray, and black, fissle clay shale.
 Locally grades to thin beds of calcareous, silty shale or claystone, marl, shaly sandstone, and sandy shale.
 Locally contains thin seams of gypsum and sparse selenite crystals.
 Approx. max thickness 1970 ft.